andrewrlee/mongo-progess/README.md

 # mongo-progess
-Display progress of currently running index creation process for mongo
+An application for displaying the progress of currently running index creation process for mongo.

+Can be downloaded from [here](https://github.com/plasma147/mongo-progess/raw/0.0.1-release/mongo-progress)

 ###Demo: